-Intentionally added patina can add an air of mystery, an antique flair, or a shimmer of rainbow depth to a piece of jewelry.
-We often apply a patina to a piece if it has especially good details or if it is over a certain age.
-Applied patina is typically more even than a natural patina and some people prefer the even results of this technique over an uneven, but traditional patina.
-In this post we share one of our patina techniques with you…
+An intentionally added patina can add an air of mystery, an antique flair, or a shimmer of rainbow depth to a piece of silver jewelry.
+An applied patina is typically more even than a natural patina and some people prefer the even results of this technique over an uneven, but traditional patina.

-Wash the jewelry item with de-greaser.
-We use water, dish soap and ammonia.
+Wash the silver with a degreaser; you can use water, dish soap, and ammonia.
 Dry thoroughly.

-Place the item in a liver of sulfur mixture.
+Place the item you wish to add patina too, in a liver of sulfur mixture.
 You can purchase liquid liver of sulfur online.
-Swish the item in the mix for 10-15 seconds.
-Use a wooden or plastic implement to remove it from the mix.
+Swish the jewelry (very technical terms, I know) in the mix for 10-15 seconds.
+Then use a wooden or plastic utensil to remove the silver jewelry.
 Set the piece in a safe place to dry and set a timer for 2 minutes.

-When the timer beeps check the level of patina.
-If you like it move to the next step.
+When the timer beeps, check the level of the patina.
+If you like the new color proceed to the next step.
 If you want a darker patina set the timer and wait longer.

 Once you like the level of patina, neutralize the chemical reaction with a mixture of baking soda and water.
 Wash the item and dry it thoroughly.